Pudhumai Penn (1984 film): Production

-AVM Productions wanted to make a film with Bharathiraja after the success of his Puthiya Vaarpugal (1979) which never happened.
-A few years later they both collaborated on the project which eventually became Pudhumai Penn.
-The film's story was written by R. Selvaraj who revealed this story was initially supposed to be made as Bharathiraja's debut titled Sontha Veedu with R. Muthuraman and J. Jayalalithaa which got shelved.
-Pudhumai Penn marked the acting debut of Dr. Rajasekhar.
-It was also Pandiyan's only collaboration with AVM.
-Revathi was 17 years old when doing this film.
-The studio's name was prefixed to the film's title (AVMin Pudhumai Penn).
-A few scenes were shot at Ooty.
+AVM Productions wanted to make a film with Bharathiraja after the success of Puthiya Vaarpugal (1979).
+Several years later, they collaborated on the project which became Pudhumai Penn.
+The film's screenplay was by R. Selvaraj, who said this story was initially intended to be filmed as Bharathiraja's debut: Sontha Veedu, with R. Muthuraman and J. Jayalalithaa, which was shelved.
+Pudhumai Penn was the acting debut of Dr. Rajasekhar, and Pandiyan's only collaboration with AVM.
+Revathi was 17 years old when she made the film.
+The studio's name was added to the film's title (AVMin Pudhumai Penn), and several scenes were filmed at Ooty.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, while the lyrics were written by Vairamuthu.
-The song "Kasthuri Maane" is set in Mohanam raga and "Kadhal Mayakkam" is set in Shuddha Saveri.
+The soundtrack was composed by Ilaiyaraaja, with lyrics by Vairamuthu.
+The song "Kasthuri Maane" is a Mohanam raga, and "Kadhal Mayakkam" is a Shuddha Saveri ragam.